 - Stockholm, House of Science together with KTH Royal Institute of Technology, Stockholm University, Karolinska Institute and Scania

-- Umeå, the Swedish University of Agricultural Sciences (SLU) och Umeå University/Curiosum science center.
+- Umeå, the Swedish University of Agricultural Sciences (SLU) and Umeå University/Curiosum science center.

 When & where